 Here’s how you can get free food samples by mail, too!

-- Visit Costo, Walmart, Target, and other similar stores — If you’re going grocery shopping anyway, why not stop over the food sample carts and check out what’s available?
-There will always be samples ready (usually not after 5 pm though), but they offer more samples on weekends and holiday seasons.
+If you’re going grocery shopping anyway, why not stop over the food sample carts and check out what’s available?

 If you can go out, check out what Costco has to offer.
 Costco is known to have some of the best variations of food samples, especially during weekends and holidays like Thanksgiving and Christmas where there is plenty of partying and eating involved.